-In accordance with RSA 676:3 I, following public hearing of an appeal, the Board's decision shall be made available for public inspection within five (5) business days of such vote.
-If the application is approved with conditions, the board shall include in the written decision a detailed description of all conditions necessary to obtain final approval.
-Additionally, the applicant, owner of the property, Selectmen, Planning Board and Zoning Compliance Officer shall be notified of the decision
+- a.
+Per RSA 674:33, VIII, upon receipt of any application for action pursuant to this section, the zoning board of adjustment shall begin formal consideration and shall approve or disapprove such application within ninety (90) days of the date of receipt, provided that the applicant may waive this requirement and consent to such extension as may be mutually agreeable.
+If the Zoning Board of Adjustment determines that it lacks sufficient information to make a final decision on an application and the applicant does not consent to an extension, the board may, in its discretion, deny the application without prejudice, in which case the applicant may submit a new application for the same or substantially similar request for relief. - b.
+In accordance with RSA 676:3 II, following the public hearing of an appeal, the Board's written decision shall be made available for public inspection within five (5) business days of such vote. - c.
+If the application is approved with conditions, the Board shall include in the written decision a detailed description of all conditions necessary to obtain final approval.
+Additionally, the applicant, owner of the property, Selectmen, Planning Board and Zoning Compliance Officer shall be notified of the decision.